1921 Alabama Crimson Tide football team: Florida

 On homecoming in Tuscaloosa, the Florida Gators upset the Crimson Tide 9–2 at Denny Field.
 Florida took a 6–0 lead on a 12-yard run by either Ark Newton or Ferdinand H. Duncan in the first quarter.
 After a scoreless second, Alabama scored their only points in the third after L. O. Wesley blocked a Newton punt that was recovered by Newton for a safety.
 The Gators then made the final score 9–2 on a 20-yard Newton field goal in the fourth quarter.
-The loss brought Alabama's all-time record against Florida to 1–1.